top of page

 Ongoing Training

 You will receive ongoing e-safety training during your time at CTS as part of our commitment to keep all our learners safe.
-If you have any cause for concern or feel you have been bullied online, then you should report this to a member of CTS immediately.
+If you have any cause for concerns or feel you have been bullied online then you should report this to a member of CTS immediately.

 bottom of page